microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 In general, for clustering, you can use scatterplots to show clusters of data, so mastering this type of visualization is very useful.
 In the next lesson, we will take this filtered data and use k-means clustering to discover groups in this data that seems to overlap in interesting ways.
 ## 🚀Challenge

+In preparation for the next lesson, make a chart about the various clustering algorithms you might discover and use in a production environment.
+What kinds of problems is the clustering trying to address?
 ## [Post-lecture quiz](link-to-quiz-app)

 ## Review & Self Study